simoncblyth/j/issues/blyth-88-merge-totalTime.rst

            [b'TO BT BT AB                                                                                     '],

-WIP : add stamps from ProcessHits to probe the tail gaps ?
+DONE : add stamps from ProcessHits to probe the tail gaps ?
 --------------------------------------------------------------

 * hmm, the photon label is too lightweight to carry uint64_t